Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 84: March 3rd, 2017

+**Today's Progress**: Started making a super simply text based game.

+**Thoughts**: It was stuck trying to find something to do.
+I couldn't find any inspiration to create anything.
+I settled on a simple text based game to fill the time.
+Hopefully I will find something beautiful to make soon.
+I am an artist.
+The text game will be just a simple thing to move around rooms and thats it.

+**Link to work**: None.

 ### Day 83: March 2nd, 2017

 **Today's Progress**: Finished with the sunlight map project for now.